Share

 “We need to stop procrastinating,” Lackey said.
 “We’re at a point where waiting is no longer an option.”

-The Sustainable Insurance Strategy may not have all the answers, but it represents a necessary shift in thinking — one that prioritizes availability, competition, and transparency.
+The Sustainable Insurance Strategy may not provide every answer, but it represents a critical shift toward prioritizing availability, competition, and transparency.

 “We’ve got to figure this out,” Lackey said.
 “Because everyone’s depending on it.”